* Terms & phrases used on this site have a specific meaning in this context. Words in bold, blue font are links that lead to pages with definitions.

-That means you can use parks and sidewalks in your community to share the ideas and causes, or subjects and medias, that you are passionate about, and receive the social and financial support you need to further your expressions, without having to apply for a license, pay a fee or request permission.
+That means you can use parks and sidewalks in your community to share the ideas and causes, or subjects and medias, that you are passionate about, and receive the social and financial support you need to further your expressions, without having to apply for a license, pay a fee or request permission from a government agency.

 Not all forms of expression rise to the level of the full protection of the First Amendment.
 Please click on the links below to learn about two types of purely expressive activities, artistic self-expression and particular message expression, and everything you need to know before conducting your first fully protected, public display of expression.

 “ The First Amendment's fundamental purpose...is to protect all forms of peaceful expression in all of its myriad manifestations.”

 Bery v.
 City of New York,

 “We hold that an artist's sale of his original artwork constitutes speech protected under the First Amendment"